Marduk

 Daniel 8:1-27 ESV / 2 helpful votes

 In the third year of the reign of King Belshazzar a vision appeared to me, Daniel, after that which appeared to me at the first.
-And I saw in the vision; and when I saw, I was in Susa the capital, which is in the province of Elam.
+And I saw in the vision; and when I saw, I was in Susa the citadel, which is in the province of Elam.
 And I saw in the vision, and I was at the Ulai canal.
 I raised my eyes and saw, and behold, a ram standing on the bank of the canal.
 It had two horns, and both horns were high, but one was higher than the other, and the higher one came up last.
 I saw the ram charging westward and northward and southward.
 No beast could stand before him, and there was no one who could rescue from his power.
 He did as he pleased and became great.
 As I was considering, behold, a male goat came from the west across the face of the whole earth, without touching the ground.
 And the goat had a conspicuous horn between his eyes. ...

 Daniel 7:1 ESV / 2 helpful votes